-Hummingbird Early Learning Centre's Community Play Day Celebrates Learning Through Play For Children
+Hummingbird Early Learning Centre's Community Play Day Celebrates Learning Through Play for Children

 The event offered a day of excitement and engagement for parents and children under 6 years old, featuring a diverse array of activities that catered to the entire family's interests.
 Held at Hummingbird's DAFZ branch, the Community Play Day highlighted the joy of learning through play, fostering a sense of community and providing an environment for children to thrive.

-With a foon creating memorable experiences, the event included arts and crafts to encourage creativity, sports and games for physical activities and camaraderie, and sensory play activities that stimulated young minds.
+With a focus on creating memorable experiences, the event included arts and crafts to encourage creativity, sports and games for physical activities and camaraderie, and sensory play activities that stimulated young minds.
 The Family Photo Booth allowed families to capture and cherish special moments together.

 The Hummingbird Early Learning Centre in DAFZ continues to excel in early childhood education, fostering holistic development in children and building a strong sense of community among families.